 Router Discovery uses two IP multicast addresses.
 The IP address 224.0.0.1 is reserved to multicast the Router Advertisement Message to the hosts.
 The IP address 224.0.0.2 is reserved to multicast the Router Solicitation Message to the routers.
-If the network does not support multicast, then broadcast address 255.255.255.255.255 is used for both the Router Advertisement and Router Solicitation messages.
+If the network does not support multicast, then broadcast address 255.255.255.255 is used for both the Router Advertisement and Router Solicitation messages.

-2 Novell TCP/IP
+2 Advanced TCP/IP

-The Novell[®] TCP/IP stack consists of the following five NetWare[®] Loadable ModuleTM (NLMTM) programs:
+The Novell[®] TCP/IP stack consists of the following six NetWare[®] Loadable Module[TM] (NLM[TM]) programs:

-- BSDSOCK.NLM provides the BSD standards sockets interface. - TCP.NLM provides the transport layer TCP and UDP interfaces. - TCPIP.NLM provides IP, ICMP, IGMP, Routing and other networking layer protocols. - NETLIB.NLM is a library of the entire stack. - INETCFG.NLM allows you to configure the stack with the help of TCPCFG.NLM.
-The configuration is stored in SYS:\ETC\TCPIP.CFG and SYS:\ETC\NETINFO.CFG.
-Please note, an abend may cause the corruption of both of the above two .CFG files.
-So always take a back up of the files.
+- bsdsock.nlm provides the BSD standards sockets interface. - tcp.nlm provides the transport layer TCP and UDP interfaces. - tcpip.nlm provides IP, ICMP, IGMP, Routing, and other networking layer protocols. - netlib.nlm is a library of the entire stack. - nirman.nlm allows you to configure the stack through a browser. - inetcfg.nlm allows you to configure the stack with the help of tcpcfg.nlm.

+The stack configuration information is stored in sys:\etc\tcpip.cfg and sys:\etc\netinfo.cfg.

+NOTE: An abend may cause the corruption of both .CFG files, so always make a backup of the files.

 The Novell TCP/IP software is now multiprocessor (MP) enabled and multithreaded.
 The transport layer (TCP & UDP) is completely MP enabled so that the stack can process any TCP/UDP connections on any processor.
-These features are aimed at taking advantage of the multiple processors available and at making the stack scale more than what it does on a uniprocessor machine.
+These features take advantage of the multiple processors available and make the stack scale more than it does on a uni-processor machine.

-The stack provides you with the TCP/IP protocols as per the Request For Comments.
-NetWare 6 gives you the following new features:
+The stack provides the TCP/IP protocols as per the Request For Comments.
+NetWare 6.5 includes the following new features: